-Key action(s) Time frame Responsible unit(s) Tracking Comments Status 3.1 Weekly meetings are scheduled with the technical team to follow up on the execution and to keep technical discussions that guarantee the scope of the project - March 2017 Coordination and Project Technical Team In progress 3.2 Follow-up forms and evaluation sheets of the activities were adjusted March 2017 Coordination and Project Technical Team In progress
+Key action(s) Time frame Responsible unit(s) Tracking - Comments Status 3.1 Weekly meetings are scheduled with the technical team to follow up on the execution and to keep technical discussions that guarantee the scope of the project - March 2017 Coordination and Project Technical Team In progress 3.2 Follow-up forms and evaluation sheets of the activities were adjusted March 2017 Coordination and Project Technical Team In progress

-3.3.
-A consultancy service will be From June 2017 to the Coordination and Project Such monitoring will incorporate the proposals In progress contracted to develop a monitoring end of the project.
-Technical Team established by the Adaptation Fund, which focus on system to measure the impact of prioritization to restore water dynamics in the lagoon adaptation measures, barriers, system in a natural fashion and not with the lessons learned and construction of dikes.
-This is confirmed by the recommendations intervention model proposed by the Humboldt Institute for the Rehabilitation of the Wetland Ecosystem and the strategy of hydraulic works for flood control.
+From June 2017 to the Coordination and Project Such monitoring will incorporate the proposals In progress end of the project.
+Technical Team established by the Adaptation Fund, which focus on prioritization to restore water dynamics in the lagoon system in a natural fashion and not with the construction of dikes.
+This is confirmed by the intervention model proposed by the Humboldt Institute for the Rehabilitation of the Wetland Ecosystem and the strategy of hydraulic works for flood control.
+3 end of the project.
+Technical Team established by the Adaptation Fund, which focus on prioritization to restore water dynamics in the lagoon system in a natural fashion and not with the construction of dikes.
+This is confirmed by the intervention model proposed by the Humboldt Institute for the Rehabilitation of the Wetland Ecosystem and the strategy of hydraulic works for